getgud-io/cpp-getgud-sdk/README.md

 - Usage
     - Initialization
     - Starting Games and Matches
+    - Adding Actions to live Match
-    - Adding Actions, Reports and Chat data to live Matches
+    - Adding Chat messages and Reports to live Match
     - Ending Games and Matches
-    - Sending Reports to past Matches
+    - Adding Reports to past Matches
     - Sending Player Updates
     - Disposing the SDK
 - Examples